filecoin-project/filecoin-docs/docs/get-started/README.md

 - Read [How Filecoin Works](../about-filecoin/how-filecoin-works.md) and [IPFS and Filecoin](../about-filecoin/ipfs-and-filecoin.md).
 - Complete the [Protoschool tutorial](https://proto.school/verifying-storage-on-filecoin/) to get a closer, practical look.
 - Check out the [existing networks](https://network.filecoin.io).
 - Explore the mainnet using one of the [available block explorers](explore-the-network.md).
-Discover the blocks, the messages, the scoreboards for miners.
+Discover the blocks, the messages, the scoreboards for storage providers.
 Watch the self-adjusting base fee, the deals, and all the things tracked by the chain.

 ## Store content on Filecoin